Heikki Mikkola: Husqvarna sponsorship

 Mikkola missed the German Grand Prix due to injuries suffered in practice, allowing De Coster to narrow his lead in the championship to 10 points going into the final two events of the season, meaning that De Coster would have to win three of the last four motos to secure his fourth consecutive 500cc world championship.
 The setting of the Belgian Grand Prix was a rugged, narrow track in the forests surrounding the picturesque hilltop Citadel of Namur.
 First held in 1947, the Namur circuit was known as the Monaco of the motocross grand prix circuit in reference to the prestigious Formula One race.

 Wolsink took the lead at the start of the first race while Mikkola and De Coster battled their way to the front of the pack.
 When Wolsink's engine seized, the two series points leaders once again found themselves first and second with Mikkola holding on to the lead to the end of the race.
 De Coster had to win the final three races to overtake Mikkola for the championship.
 Wolsink once again grabbed the early lead in the second race but, soon crashed allowing De Coster into the lead with Mikkola in second place.
 De Coster continued to widen his lead to win the second moto to extend the championship points battle to the final race of the season in Luxembourg.

 In the championship's final event at the Luxembourg Grand Prix, De Coster worked his way through the pack to take the lead before his Suzuki suffered an engine problem, forcing him out of the race and losing the world championship to Mikkola by 9 points.
 De Coster was magnanimous in defeat, waiting for Mikkola to return to the pits to celebrate his victory with a bottle of champagne.
 De Coster declared that Mikkola deserved to win the world championship.

 Honda offered Mikkola a contract to move to the United States and race in the 1975 AMA Motocross Championship however, Mikkola spoke little English and preferred to live closer to his family in Finland so, he re-signed with the Husqvarna team.
 Mikkola was injured in a pre-season accident and then, his Husqvarna suffered suspension problems during the season, allowing De Coster to reclaim the world championship with 12 moto victories.
 Mikkola finished second in the championship with 5 moto victories.

-In 1976, the Husqvarna factory asked Mikkola to return to the 250cc class to promote their new 250cc motorcycle.
+In 1976, the Husqvarna factory asked Mikkola to return to the 250cc class to promote sales of their new 250cc motorcycle.
 After a season long battle with KTM rider Guennady Moisseev, Mikkola was able to prevail by a narrow one point margin to claim the world championship.
 In the process, he became the first competitor to win a 250 cc and a 500 cc Motocross World Championship.
+His 1976 victory also marked the last Motocross World Championship for Husqvarna until Jacky Martens won the 500cc championship in 1993.